pslou/blog/_posts/2017-05-20-bike-levers.markdown

 handlebars.
 I'm glad they work because I'm not sure it's possible to bike Seattle without multi-speed bikes...

-The best part about this bike are it's almost unreachable break levers.
+The best part about this bike are its almost unreachable break levers.
 And this would be totally okay if it weren't for the Seattle streets.
 As I walked to work the first day from Capitol Hill to Downtown, I discovered to my surprise that Seattle has streets that